wp-plugins/wp-symposium-toolbar/readme.txt

 == Screenshots ==

-1. The WP Symposium Profile menu appended to the WordPress User Menu ("My Account"), along with notification icons (and the Search field will no longer push others...)
+1. The WP Symposium Profile menu appended to the WordPress User Menu ("My Account"), along with notification icons for WP Symposium mail and friends (and the Search field will no longer push other items from where it is now)
-2. On top of the first section of the options, extensive help provided by the WP help tabs
+2. Under the extensive help provided via the WP help tabs, the first section of the options allows selecting Toolbar items for each role of your site
 3. Ever dreamt of attaching your custom menu to the WP Toolbar ?
 Now your dream comes true...

 == Changelog ==

+= 0.0.16. =

+* CSS issue in the User Menu

 = 0.0.15. =